Hailfire805/Summoner-Notes/README.md

 * ~~Champion played, role, and KDA to players List~~
 * ~~Can view details form for each player captured on lists~~
 * ~~Instructions are now adjustable and extendable~~
+* ~~Note Details now parse and separates notes using commas and periods into different lines~~